Naruto RPG

 • At least one member of a mission group must meet all Character Requirements to start the mission.

 • Mission threads must be located in the Mission Location.
-All members must be located within the same country before joining the mission thread.
+Before joining the mission thread, all members must be in the same country.

-• All missions have a Task that the group members must complete receiving mission rewards.
+• All missions have a Task that the group members must complete to receive mission rewards.

 • The Word Count Requirement (WC) must be met to complete a mission.
-This WC should be split between the members of the mission group evenly but as long as each makes an active contribution to the mission progress it doesn't need to be exactly split.
+This WC should be split evenly between the mission group members, but as long as each activity contributes to the mission progress, it doesn't need to be precisely split.

-• Challenges are made to increase the difficultly of the mission and net the group a Bonus.
+• Challenges are made to increase the difficulty of the mission and net the group a Bonus.

-• Unless stated in the mission details, all missions are Repeatable, meaning that there is no limit to how many people can complete it, but the same Ninja can only complete the mission once for their rewards.
+• Unless stated in the mission details, all missions are Repeatable, meaning there is no limit to how many times a ninja can complete it.
+However, the same mission cannot be used more than once toward rank-up progression in the same rank.
+This prevents players from repeatedly completing the same mission to rank up faster.

 • Some missions may be Character Exclusive, limiting those who may attempt it; these missions are most commonly used for character development purposes or are Legendary Missions that may affect site canon.

-• Once completed, missions cannot be entered by any party for any reason.
-Should players wish to continue RP, they must do so in the a new topic.
+• Once completed, any party cannot enter missions for any reason.
+Should players wish to continue RP, they must do so in the new topic.

 Mission Guidelines MV5BMDUzZDYyMDAtMGUzNC00YjJhLTlhOGEtYTc2YTYyYTMyNWJhXkEyXkFqcGdeQXVyNzgxMzc3OTc@._V1_